ritsuwastaken/open-l2encdec/README.md

 # open-l2encdec

 A tool for encrypting and decrypting Lineage 2 game files across multiple protocols and platforms.
-Available both as a standalone executable and [as a library](/examples).
 Based on **l2encdec** by **DStuff** and **L2crypt** by **acmi**.

 #### Supported protocol headers (Lineage2Ver###)